-The Bicol University – College of Medicine
+College of Medicine

 On September 3, 2012, the BU Board of Regents approved the proposal to open the College of Medicine.
-A week later, a three-person team of the CHED’s Technical Panel for Health Professional Education and Technical Committee on Medical Education, and Professional Regulation Commission visited BU and recommended that the medical school heed the world-wide call for transformative education to develop Five-star physicians.
+A week later, a three-person team of the CHED’s Technical Panel for Health Professional Education and Technical Committee on Medical Education, and Professional Regulation Commission visited BU and recommended that the medical school heed the world-wide call for transformative education to develop 7-star physicians.

 From the latter part of 2012 to 2013, there was a series of planning workshops involving stakeholders from the Region and the University: DOH, LGUs, medical profession, faculty, and consultants from Manila to come up with, among others, the Vision and Mission, syllabi, and having a Master’s program along with the MD program.

-On March 5, 2014, the Board of Regents approved the revised five-year MD-Master of Public Administration (major in Health Emergency and Disaster Management).
-The latter is an existing program of the BU-Graduate School.
-A memorandum of agreement was forged with the Bicol Regional Training and Teaching Hospital which will be the school’s base hospital.
-The College of Nursing hosted the medical schools until the inauguration of the new building by President Benigno S. Aquino III on May 19, 2014.
+On March 5, 2014, the Board of Regents approved the revised five-year MD-Master in Public Administration (major in Health Emergency and Disaster Management).
+The latter is an existing program of the BU Graduate School.
+A memorandum of agreement was forged with the Bicol Regional Training and Teaching Hospital which became the school’s base hospital.
+The College of Nursing hosted the medical school until the inauguration of the new building by President Benigno S. Aquino III on May 19, 2014.
 In the school year 2014-2015, the BUCM opened its doors to the Pioneer Batch with 62 students under the leadership of the first Dean of the College, Dr. Ruben Caragay.